Jasonleih/make-os/README.md

-# make-os if a project for building a system image like linux
+# make-os is a project for building a system image like linux
 x86引导